ikegam/sparsexml/README.md

 - **Embedded-Friendly**: Written in C with minimal dependencies
 - **Simple API**: Easy-to-use callback-based interface

+## File Overview
+This repository contains example programs and a set of tests, but the actual library is intentionally tiny.
+The parser is built from just three source
+files:

+1. `sparsexml.h` – public API header
+2. `sparsexml-priv.h` – internal definitions
+3. `sparsexml.c` – implementation

+For users of the library, only `sparsexml.h` needs to be included and understood.
+All other files are for examples and test cases, emphasizing the minimalism of the implementation.

 ## API Reference

 ### Core Functions